spencerdezartsmith/ticketchain/README.md

 # ticketchain

-You need truffle and meta mask to run this project Stay in the root of the project in the terminal
+You need Truffle v3.4.11 and meta mask to run this project Stay in the root of the project in the terminal

 - Enable and sign in to Metamask